punkioudi/Mainty_game/README.md

 Download the zip from the github release version 1.0.0 (or just get it from [here](https://github.com/punkioudi/Mainty_game/releases/download/1.0.0/build.zip)).
 Extract and run the `mainty.sh`.

+Use the arrow keys or WASD to move the character.

 Enjoy!

 ### Disclaimer